cipofl/cipofl.github.io/README.md

     <b>
       GoNature Augmented:
     </b>
-    I integrated a plant identification machine learning solution into an online gamified mobile app that collects and identifies plant types using image recognition and crowdsourcing.
+    Integrated a plant identification machine learning solution into an online gamified mobile app that collects and identifies plant types using image recognition and crowdsourcing.
     <a href="Final presentation.pdf" target="_blank">
       <b>
         Presentation.